netbox-community/netbox-zero-to-hero/modules/3-adding-the-kit/3-video-script.md

 For this demo I am using a NetBox Cloud instance.
 If you would like to follow along with the demo, then you can easily do that too.
 There are a couple of links down below to help you get set up with your own instance of NetBox along with a link to the notes that accompany this video module.

-In this video, our intrepid Network Engineer Eric will be adding the network devices that are going to be installed at the planned new Brisbane branch office, making use of the NetBox REST API.
+In this video, we will be adding the network devices that are going to be installed at the planned new Brisbane branch office, making use of the NetBox REST API.

 ### Setting up the API Token
-Ok so I am logged into NetBox as Eric, and as Eric is going to be using the REST API to add devices, he needs to set up his API Token.
+Ok so I am logged into NetBox and as your going to be using the REST API to add devices, you need to set up your API Token.
 The REST API employs token-based authentication, which maps API clients to user accounts and their assigned permissions.

-To set up the token click on Eric's username and then API tokens, then click Add a token.
+To set up the token click on the admin username and then API tokens, then click Add a token.
 If no key is provided, one will be generated automatically.
-If you wanted to make the token read-only then you uncheck the 'write enabled' box, you can optionally set an expiry date and restrict access to the API from only certain IP addresses. so click on create and there we have Eric's API token ready to use.
+If you wanted to make the token read-only then you uncheck the 'write enabled' box, you can optionally set an expiry date and restrict access to the API from only certain IP addresses. so click on create and there we have our API token ready to use.

 So, click on copy and then we are going to switch to the Postman application.
 So in postman we already have a collection of API calls for NetBox set up ready to go.
-So in the collection, click variables and then add a new variable called api_token, paste in eric's token and save.
+So in the collection, and then for the variable called api_token, paste in your token and save.
 Notice that we have a few other variables set up here in the collection too.
 If you need a re-cap on using variables in Postman then check out module 1 of this course where this was covered in more detail.

 OK, so now we can make use the api token in our API calls.
 As you know Postman is an amazing tool to help you work with API's and by building a collection of API call's here, you not only learn how the API works, but you can also simply use the collection to interact with NetBox if you chose to.